This file is installed with NCache and is located at %NCHOME%\config in Windows and at NCache Install dir/config in Linux.

 Please Note, this tag will not be present in Local Cache.

 topology: Specifies which topology does the cluster follow, it can be either one of the following as provided by NCache:

-- Partition Replica Topology
+- Partition Replica Topology (Enterprise edition)

 - Replicated Topology

 - Mirror Topology